splunk/splunk-cloud-sdk-go/docs/pkg/github_com_splunk_splunk_cloud_sdk_go_services_identity.md

 ```go
 func (s *Service) ListGroups(resp ...*http.Response) ([]string, error)
 ```
-ListGroups - identity service endpoint List groups that exist in the tenant
+ListGroups - identity service endpoint List the groups that exist in a given tenant.
 Parameters:

     resp: an optional pointer to a http.Response to be populated by this method.
 NOTE: only the first resp pointer will be used if multiple are provided